afarago/esphome_component_computhermqrf/components/computhermqrf/README.md

 ### Switch
 - **code** (*Required*, string): Specify the 5 digit hex code associated with the zone.
 - **name** (*Optional*, string): Specify the zone name.
-- All other options from [Binary Sensor](https://esphome.io/components/switch/index.html#config-switch).
+- All other options from [Switch](https://esphome.io/components/switch/index.html#config-switch).

 ## Hardware
 You need the following list of hardware